Dispute Los Angeles Parking Tickets From Your Mobile Phone

 If you would like to take care of everything yourself, contesting your ticket will take a significant amount of time.
 Collecting documents, drafting a letter, and sending it to the authorities is not exactly a walk in the park.

 DoNotPay will help you fight your citations in the span of only a few minutes, saving you your valuable time.
 The less-time consuming option is always the more attractive one, and for contesting parking tickets and a range of other services, that option is DoNotPay.
-Download DoNotPay for iOS or use it in your web browser to contest your parking tickets in no time!
+Use it in your web browser to contest your parking tickets in no time!

 Will DoNotPay help me dispute a parking ticket issued by a private company?